jlperla/web-academic/content/post/computational-macro/index.md

 ## Learning Outcomes

 By the end of the course, students will be able to
-1. program your tools from linear algebra, probability, and optimization in the Julia programming language (LO1)
+1. program using tools from linear algebra, probability, and optimization in the Julia programming language (LO1)
 2. simulate and analyze stochastic processes and understand the evolution of the wealth distribution (LO2)
 3. describe economic dynamics as a linear state space model and solve them numerically (LO3)
-4. implement and analyze markov chains, and apply them to models of unemployment and asset pricing (LO4)
+4. implement and analyze Markov chains, and apply them to models of unemployment and asset pricing (LO4)
 5. learn the role of general equilibrium and prices in aggregating information and reflecting the real economy (LO5)
 6. define economic problems recursively, such labor market search and consumption savings models, and solve them numerically (LO6)
 7. define and implement dynamic models of growth (LO7)

 ## Textbook and Materials
 The core textbook is the online, open-source textbook [Quantitative Economics with Julia](https://julia.quantecon.org/) by Jesse Perla, Thomas J. Sargent and John Stachurski.
-This set of lecture is quantitative economics and programming in economics, building on key open-source libraries.
-While it has both graduate-level and undergraduate-level material, in cases where material in the course is too advanced, we will choose a subset and adapt lecture materials to be appropriate for the level.
+While it has both graduate-level and undergraduate-level material, in cases where material in the course is too advanced, we will choose a subset and adapt lecture materials to be appropriate for the level---where advanced students can examine the topics in more formality and detail.

 The textbook includes both theory and code, and a set of [Jupyter notebooks](https://github.com/QuantEcon/lecture-julia.notebooks).

 ## Course Format
 The course will meet for two 1.5 hours lectures per week for an in-class lecture.
 While there will not be a formal "lab", the instructor may go through coding examples in class.
 A teaching assistant will be available to help with the class size of approximately 50 students.

-While the coding is intended to stay at as basic level as possible at first, students are expected to be reasonably proficient in Matlab, Python, Julia, and similar languages.
+While the coding is intended to stay at as basic level as possible at first, students are expected to start reasonably proficient in Matlab, Python, Julia, and similar languages.
 After the first few weeks the lectures will tend to focus on teaching the theory where code implementations done largely in the assignments.
-At that point, additional coding will be done with a flipped lecture to ensure that students can slowly practice the material, leaving more time for macroeconomic theory.
+At that point, much of the coding practice will be done in the problem sets, leaving sufficient time in-class for macroeconomic theory.

 All materials will be provided on http://canvas.ubc.ca and the open-source materials are on GitHub.
 Students are expected to have a laptop for in-class exploration and exams.